1# Skin Development in Mother’s Womb

 Baby complexion development is directly related to the mother’s diet at least in the first six months as the baby is totally dependent on the mother’s feed.

 Eating and living a healthy life, should be everyone’s motto.
-When we talk about nursing mother (breastfeeding), there are many myths and old sayings.
+When we talk about nursing mothers (breastfeeding), there are many myths and old sayings.
 But mothers should follow only one rule to eat healthy and nutrient food with lesser calories, with little bit postnatal exercises.

 6 # Does Feeding Extra Milk to Babies improve their Skin Complexion